 So don’t be afraid to express yourself.
 You definitely need a model to use as a guide but relax, as long as you are on the beat, do what feels right and that’s really what second fiddling is.

 Same with the Balfa brothers you know.
 Dewey Balfa was mostly the lead fiddler, listen to what his brother Will was doing.
 So that’s really how we learn.
 It takes time, it takes a lot of patience.
-You gotta to do it.
-You can’t over think it or think too much, you just have to do it.
-And at first it’s weird and at first you’ll feel like you’re not doing it right but you’ll get it.
+You gotta do it.
+You can’t overthink it or think too much, you just have to do it.
+And at first, it’s weird and at first, you’ll feel like you’re not doing it right but you’ll get it.
 And going to Jams, watching other fiddlers that are getting it and doing it.
-Watch their bows, you know, that’s the thing about violin.
+Watch their bows, you know, that’s the thing about the violin.
 The best thing that we have as a guide to what the actual rhythm of what the fiddler is doing is the visual of the bow.
-So if you’ve got the left hand right with the chords, watch what that fiddler is doing with the bow, and even if they’re rocking it, as long as you get that rhythm, back and forth rhythm, that’ll really help.
+So if you’ve got the left-hand right with the chords, watch what that fiddler is doing with the bow, and even if they’re rocking it, as long as you get that rhythm, back and forth rhythm, that’ll really help.